wildfly-clustering/wildfly-clustering-spring/README.md

 ## Configuration

-Spring Session is traditionally enabled either via XML or annotations. wildfly-clustering-spring-session includes an `@EnableHotRodHttpSession` annotation for annotation-based configuration, but this configuration mechanism is currently non-functional for reasons explained below.
+Spring Session is traditionally enabled either via XML or annotations. wildfly-clustering-spring-session includes an `@EnableHotRodHttpSession` annotation for annotation-based configuration, but this configuration mechanism currently deviates from the documentation of other session repositories.

 The Spring Session documentation directs users to provide an implementation of `org.springframework.web.WebApplicationInitializer`, which is supposed to auto-wire the requisite request filters and listeners.